Son says mother, 89, missing after California homes burn

 About 160 students sheltered in place as smoke enveloped nearby Mesa View Middle School before buses arrived and evacuated them to another school outside the fire zone.

+Crews were also battling a brush fire that prompted evacuations and closed Interstate 210 in the Sylmar neighborhood of the San Fernando Valley in Los Angeles.
+Several vehicles burned in a nearby industrial complex.
+Another blaze threatened a neighborhood in the Newbury Park area of Ventura County, west of Los Angeles.

-Fire officials were investigating what caused the trash in the truck to catch fire.
+Fire officials were investigating what caused the trash in the truck to catch fire in Calimesa.

 Linda Klosek, 70, and her daughter Stacey Holloway, 43, had gone grocery shopping and were on their way back home to Villa Calimesa when they saw their neighbors evacuating.